What is bankruptcy?

 Bankruptcy is a federal court process designed to help consumers and businesses eliminate their debts or repay them under the protection of the bankruptcy court.
 Bankruptcies can generally be described as “liquidation” (Chapter 7) or “reorganization” (Chapter 13 for individuals and Chapter 11 for businesses).
 Under a Chapter 7 bankruptcy, you ask the bankruptcy court to discharge the debts you owe.
 Under a Chapter 13 bankruptcy, you file a plan with the bankruptcy court proposing how you will repay your creditors.
 Under such a plan, you must repay some debts in full; others may be repaid only partially or not at all, depending on what you can afford.

 Most people who file for bankruptcy would rather file for Chapter 7 bankruptcy because it is simpler and does not require you to repay a portion of your unsecured debts.
 There are times, however, when Chapter 13 is the better choice.
-For example, if you have nonexempt property that you want to keep (say, a home with more than $250,000.00 of equity for an individual or $500,000.00 of equity for a married couple), a Chapter 13 bankruptcy may allow you to keep the property.
-A consultation with an attorney will you enable you to determine which option is best for you.
+For example, suppose you have nonexempt property that you want to keep (say, a home with more than $250,000.00 of equity for an individual or $500,000.00 of equity for a married couple).
+In that case, a Chapter 13 bankruptcy may allow you to keep the property.
+A consultation with an attorney will enable you to determine which option is best for you.

 Can anyone file a Chapter 7 bankruptcy?

-No. Bankruptcy law only allows business or individual debtors with income under certain median income guidelines to file a Chapter 7 petition.
-If filing as an individual and your current monthly income is less than or equal to median income for a family of your size in this state, then you can file for Chapter 7.
-If your current monthly income is above the median, then you must pass “the means test” in order to file for Chapter 7.
+No. Bankruptcy law only allows business or individual debtors with income under specific median income guidelines to file a Chapter 7 petition.
+If you are filing as an individual and your current monthly income is less than or equal to the median income for a family of your size in this state, then you can file for Chapter 7.
+If your current monthly income is above the median, you must pass “the means test” to file for Chapter 7.
 The “means test” determines whether you should have enough disposable income, after subtracting certain allowed expenses and required debt payments, to repay at least a portion of your unsecured debts over a five-year repayment period.

 If you are considering this option, or if you wish to file a Chapter 7 for your business, we encourage you to call and discuss it with our attorneys.
 We want to help.